alexsam29/MyCheckUp/UseCases.md

 -	Patients can select the newly added clinic as their clinic in the system.

 1.7 **Applicable Business Rules**:
-- The clinic representatives must sign a partnership contract.
-- The clinic representatives must provided all necessary documents with the information about the clinic.
 -	An Admin must receive an approval from the management before adding a clinic.
+-	Clinics may have many doctors.
+-	Clinics may have many patients.
+-	Clinics may request to receive and review all their data stored in the system.

 1.8 **Main Flow**:
 |   | Actor(s): Admin|           System              |